freegeek-pdx/mkuser/README.md

 > This option is helpful when creating scripted users before going through Setup Assistant that you do not want to be granted the first Secure Token, which would prevent the Setup Assistant user from getting a Secure Token.<br/>
 > This option will add a special tag to the AuthenticationAuthority attribute of the user record to let macOS know not to grant a Secure Token.<br/>
 > For more information about this Secure Token prevention tag, visit: <https://support.apple.com/guide/deployment/dep24dbdcf9e><br/>
-> A Secure Token could still be manually granted to this user after specifying this option on macOS 11 Big Sur and newer with `sysadminctl -secureTokenOn`.<br/>
+> A Secure Token could still be manually granted to this user after specifying this option on macOS 11 Big Sur and newer with `sysadminctl -secureTokenOn`, or by an MDM Bootstrap Token when logging in graphically via login window.<br/>
 > This option has no effect on macOS 10.15 Catalina and older, but there is useful information below about first Secure Token behavior all the way back to macOS 10.13 High Sierra when Secure Tokens were first introduced.
 >
 > **VOLUME OWNER ON APPLE SILICON NOTES:**<br/>
-> On Apple Silicon Macs, users that do not have a Secure Token cannot be Volume Owners, which means they will not be able to approve system updates (among other things).
+> On Apple Silicon Macs, users that do not have a Secure Token cannot be Volume Owners, which means they will not be able to approve system updates (among other things).<br/>
+> For more information about Volume Ownership on Apple Silicon, visit the Apple Platform Deployment link above.
 >
 > **macOS 11 Big Sur AND NEWER FIRST SECURE TOKEN NOTES:**<br/>
 > On macOS 11 Big Sur and newer, the first Secure Token is granted to the first administrator or standard user when their password is set, regardless of their UID.<br/>